The year so far Mortgages in Spain

 Currency fluctuations remain a concern of many who do not earn their income in Euros.
 The pound to Euro has been as high as over 1.40 to the euro and as low as 1.10 within a 3 month period.

 This can make a massive difference to the price being paid particularly if the decision to buy was made at 140 and the completion at 1.10.
-Taking a mortgage in Spain where the funds are in Euros can help mitigate this ongoing issue as can getting a forward fixed rate from an FX provider.
+Taking credit in Spain where the funds are in Euros can help mitigate this ongoing issue as can getting a forward fixed rate from an FX provider.
 In volatile times sometimes certainty at a lower rate than that prevailing is better than risking a drop between offer to completion.